 How secure are Origin Bifold Doors?

-At Origin, we carry out continuous research and development to ensure peace of mind when it comes to your home’s security.
-Aluminium is an incredibly strong and resilient material, making it ideal for the creation of bifold doors.
-The low density of aluminium provides strength whilst avoiding a bulky effect.
+At Origin, we carry out continuous research and development to ensure maximum home security.
+Aluminium is an incredibly strong and resilient material, making it ideal for bifold doors.
+The low density of aluminium provides strength whilst avoiding a bulky aesthetic.

 Pairing an aluminium frame with a hugely sophisticated and well-designed locking system makes Origin Bi-fold Doors one of the most secure options for any home.